 - I'm registered with the Health Professions Council

-- I have been a member of the College of Emergency Medicine (CEM) Education and Examinations Committee Ultrasound Subgroup since it was formed in 2005.
+- Member of the College of Emergency Medicine (CEM) Education and Examinations Committee Ultrasound Subgroup 2005-2016.

 - Practical Ultrasound in Anesthesia for Critical Care and Pain Management. ( Co-author Informa 2008)

 - Breast ultrasound - how, why and when?
 (Co-author.
 Elsevier 2007)

 - Brenchley J et al (2006) Evaluation of focussed assessment with sonography in trauma (FAST) by UK emergency physicians.
 EMJ [Emerg Med J] 2006 Jun; Vol. 23 (6), pp. 446-8.